In honor of April being Occupational Therapy Month, we’re answering the question: “What does an Occupational Therapy Assistant do at work?”

 In addition to these five interesting occupational therapy interventions, honorable mention goes to dance therapy, virtual reality and, believe it or not, ski therapy, proving that with occupational therapy, you’re only limited by your own imagination.
 Additionally, occupational therapy is often paired with other services, such as speech therapy and physical therapy, depending on the needs of the client.

-Earn Your OTA Degree from St. Catherine University in as Few as 16 Months
+Earn Your OTA Degree from St. Kate’s in as Few as 16 Months

 Interested in finding out how you can pursue an exciting career as an occupational therapy assistant?
 With three start dates each year and spots available now, you can start working toward becoming an OTA sooner than you might think.
 Additionally, unlike many OTA programs, we take care of finding fieldwork opportunities for our students.
 If you have somewhere in mind that you’d like to gain fieldwork experience, talk to your advisor during enrollment.
 We may be able to arrange for you to do fieldwork there if it meets our requirements.
 Give us a call at 877.223.2677 or request that an admissions counselor reach out to you to learn more about our Online OTA program.